Colloquium: Quantum anomalous Hall effect: Moir e Materials

-TMD bilayer moir\'e superlattices have valley degrees of freedom in each layer that are locked to spin.
-One theoretical scenario \cite{zhang2021spin,pan2021topological} for a QAH effect echoes that thought to apply to TBG, namely a combination of valley-projected Chern bands of opposite Chern numbers in the two valleys combined with TR symmetry breaking by spontaneous valley polarization.
+TMD bilayer moir\'e superlattices have valley degrees of freedom in each layer that are locked to spin \czchang{by strong SOC}.
+One theoretical scenario \cite{zhang2021spin,pan2022topological} for a QAH effect echoes that thought to apply to TBG, namely a combination of valley-projected Chern bands of opposite Chern numbers in the two valleys combined with TR symmetry breaking by spontaneous valley polarization.
 Berry curvatures of opposite sign in opposite valleys respect TR invariance and are present in the electronic bands of 2D TMD crystals \cite{xiao2012coupled} even without moir\'e modulation.
-If this is the operable mechanism, there is still a need to understand how precisely the valley-projected bands develop finite Chern numbers, and the answer to this question is not as obvious as in previous cases we have discussed because of the absence of simple isolated Dirac cones that can readily be gapped.
+If this is the operable mechanism, there is still a need to understand how precisely the valley-projected bands develop finite Chern numbers, and the answer to this question is not as obvious as in previous cases because of the absence of simple isolated Dirac cones that can readily be gapped.
 It seems clear experimentally that the QAH effect occurs when the perpendicular electric field applied between layers is strong enough to bring the valence band tops in the WSe$_2$ and MoTe$_2$ layers close to alignment so that they can have avoided crossings that yield large Berry curvatures.
 In the case of AB stacked bilayers, however, the relationship between spin and valley is opposite in the two layers.
-For this reason, single-particle hybridization between layers is expected to be weak, making it less obvious how valley projected Chern bands could develop. \onlinecite{devakul2021quantum}, \onlinecite{zhang2021spin}, \onlinecite{xie2022valley}, and \onlinecite{pan2021topological} have separately provided plausible scenarios for how Chern bands can emerge that rely on specific details of the bilayer moir\'e band electronic structure.
-The general lesson might be that topologically non-trivial bands are even more common in moir\'e materials than in atomic-scale crystals in which bands have a strong tendency to organize according to the atomic shells of constituent atoms.
+For this reason, single-particle hybridization between layers is expected to be weak, making it less obvious how valley projected Chern bands could develop. \onlinecite{devakul2022quantum}, \onlinecite{zhang2021spin},\onlinecite{pan2022topological},\onlinecite{xie2022valley}, and \onlinecite{xie2022topological} have separately provided plausible scenarios that rely on specific details of the bilayer moir\'e band electronic structure for how Chern bands could emerge. \am{Very recent studies \cite{tao2022valley} of the magneto-optical properties of these states suggest that they have inter-valley order, apparently invalidating valley polarization mechanisms and favoring those that invoke \cite{xie2022topological} time-reversal broken inter-valley coherent states.} The general lesson from all these studies seems to be that topologically non-trivial bands are even more common in moir\'e materials than in atomic-scale crystals, in which bands have a strong tendency to organize according to the atomic shells of constituent atoms.